 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors, the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors, and the three nominees receiving the highest number of affirmative "FOR" votes will be elected and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors, the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors, and the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
+Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

 As set forth in our Amended and Restated Bye-laws, our Board of Directors is currently divided into three classes with staggered terms.
-At the first general meeting of shareholders following the initial public offering of our Class A Shares (the "IPO"), which is this Annual Meeting, each Class I director will be elected for a three-year initial term of office, each Class II director will be elected for a one-year initial term of office.
+At the first general meeting of shareholders following the initial public offering of our Class A Shares (the "IPO"), which is this Annual Meeting, each Class I director will be elected for a three-year initial term of office, each Class II director will be elected for a one-year initial term of office, and each Class III director will be elected for a two-year initial term of office.
 Thereafter, members of each class shall serve three-year terms.
-The class structure following this Annual Meeting will be: Class I, whose next term expires at the 2022 Annual Meeting of Shareholders; Class II, whose next term expires at the 2020 Annual Meeting of Shareholders; The current Class I Directors are Sanj K. Patel, Thomas R. Malley and Richard S. Levy; the current Class II
+The class structure following this Annual Meeting will be: Class I, whose next term expires at the 2022 Annual Meeting of Shareholders; Class II, whose next term expires at the 2020 Annual Meeting of Shareholders; and Class III, whose next term will expire at the 2021 Annual Meeting of Shareholders.
+The current Class I Directors are Sanj K. Patel, Thomas R. Malley and Richard S. Levy; the current Class II